meilisearch/documentation/learn/advanced/updating.md

 ## Updating from v0.15.0 or above

-Because Meilisearch v0.15.0 and above include the [dumps feature](/learn/advanced/dumps.md), updating is relatively simple.
+Because Meilisearch v0.15.0 and above include the [dumps feature](/learn/advanced/dumps.md), updating is relatively simpler.

 In this guide, we will: